Paleo Grain Free Granola Snack Bars (AIP Option)

 - These bars need to be chilled to stay solidified.
 Keep them in the fridge or use an ice pack when traveling with them.

-- All nutrition facts are estimations and will vary.
+- All nutritional information are estimations and will vary.
+Estimations do not include optional ingredients.

 - Category: snacks